standing-o/Image-to-Image_Translation_with_U-GAT-IT/README.md

-# Image-to-Image translation with U-GAT-IT
+# Image-to-Image Translation with U-GAT-IT
 - This project is designed to implement U-GAT-IT by using GHIBLI character image dataset.
 - Baseline GAN architecture study, U-GAT-IT paper review and implementation
 - Sep.
 2, 2020 ~ Oct.
 8, 2020